maramhd/Food-Journal/REPORT.md

 The project was delivered in ONE versions:
 - **FoodJournal-New** — a repaired and enhanced version that resolves all identified issues and introduces meaningful improvements to the application's reliability, usability, and code quality.

-This work was completed as part of the **Last Mobile App Development** course assignment, which requires students to demonstrate competence in React Native code review, Expo SQLite database analysis, bug identification and remediation, feature enhancement, technical documentation, and public repository preparation.

 The objectives of this work were:

 1. Perform a line-by-line code audit of the original codebase.